-For almost a century, Cape Town’s leading firm of undertakers was Human & Pitt, a partnership established in the 1870s between a local Dutch entrepreneur and a newly-arrived English settler who had worked for a mortician in London.
+For almost a century, Cape Town’s leading funeral home was Human & Pitt, a partnership established in the 1870s between a local Dutch entrepreneur and a newly-arrived English settler who had worked for a mortician in London.
 They prospered – and though eventually adsorbed by a country-wide group – their apposite names provided a source of jokes or momentary amusement for generations of school-children; while a local academic and poet saw their apt naming as a ‘fine example of funeral humour’…

 In truth, there’s nothing funny about funerals when people try Coping with Grief and Loss, and few Westerners enjoy them – other than, perhaps, coffin-makers and morticians.
-I certainly don’t, though as a journalist I have reported on several, of prominent people, in various countries and of various faiths and traditions where a burial or cremation is involved, most notably Asian funerals.
+I certainly don’t, though as a journalist I have reported on several funeral services, of prominent people, in various countries and of various faiths and traditions where a burial or cremation is involved, most notably Asian funerals.
 Even when accompanied by singing and flowers and a local belief that death should be celebrated as a blessing, they’ve felt unduly morbid, and unnecessarily costly to the corpse’s family… or nation.